-All implants have a limited life expectancy depending on an individual's age, weight, activity level, and medical condition.
+• All implants have a limited life expectancy depending on an individual's age, weight, activity level, and medical condition.
 A total joint implant's longevity will vary in every patient but should last 15-20 years.
 It is important to remember that an implant is a medical device subject to wear that may lead to mechanical failure.
 While it is important to follow all of your surgeon's recommendations after surgery, there is no promise that your particular implant will last for any specific length of time.

-What are the Major Risks?
+What Are the Major Risks?

-Most surgeries go well, without any complications.
-Infection and blood clots are two serious complications.
+• Most surgeries go well, without any complications.
+However, all major surgery has risks with your surgeon reviewed with you before you scheduled your surgery.
+Infection and blood clots are two serious complications post-operatively.
 To avoid these complications your surgeon may use antibiotics and blood thinners.
 Surgeons also take special precautions in the operating room to reduce the risk of infections.
+If you have specific concerns, please be sure to discuss them with your surgeon.